Introduction to Ice Climbing Course Ouray, CO

 - If the dates of our scheduled courses do not fit your availability, keep in mind that we can schedule Private Courses that do.

-By the end of this course you will be should be familiar with setting a top-rope in a sling shot setting, confidently belay and lower a climber, be able to utilize effective climber communication terminology, and be able to climb Grade 3-4 ice climbs.
+By the end of this course you will be familiar with setting a top-rope in a sling shot setting, confidently belay and lower a climber, be able to utilize effective climber communication terminology, and be able to climb Grade 3-4 ice climbs.